klauseduard/under-over-models/chapters/05-organizational-size-influence.md

 - Documented core processes while allowing for appropriate discretion

 This approach exemplifies the particular challenge mid-sized organizations face in finding appropriate model complexity—developing sufficient structure without overcommitting to rigid frameworks that limit adaptability.

+**Efficiency/Effectiveness Note:** The company's journey highlights the need to balance efficiency and effectiveness.
+Overemphasizing efficiency risked underfitting, while too much focus on effectiveness could have led to overfitting.
+Their solution was to incrementally add structure, seeking a dynamic balance between the two.

 ## 5.4 Strategies for Appropriate Model Scaling